First United Methodist to host annual rummage sale after a year of canceled events - Leader Publications

 Last year’s rummage sale had to be canceled due to the COVID-19 pandemic.
 After a difficult year full of loss and cancelation, Trussell said planning the 2021 rummage sale was a welcome task to her and other volunteers on the project.

 “Last year, we couldn’t host the sale, and we couldn’t help the missions,” Trussell said.
-‘It was really on my mind all year long, and it wasn’t just on my mind, it was on the minds of the other ladies, too.
+“It was really on my mind all year long, and it wasn’t just on my mind, it was on the minds of the other ladies, too.
 They would ask me if they thought we would be able to have the rummage sale again, and I said, ‘If we can’t have it at the church, we will have it at my house.’
 So, we are all excited about getting back and working for this.’

 Though the event is two months away, Trussell and other volunteers are already hard at work organizing and sorting through two large rooms filled with donations.
 Though the church already has many items to sell, she said those willing to donate to the rummage sale can call the church at (269) 782-5267.